MrMimic/data-scientist-roadmap/01_Fundamentals/README.md

 It is impossible for a distributed data store to simultaneously provide more than two out of the following three guarantees:

-* Every read receives the most recent write or an error.
+- Every read receives the most recent write or an error.
-* Every request receives a (non-error) response – without guarantee that it contains the most recent write.
+- Every request receives a (non-error) response – without guarantee that it contains the most recent write.
-* The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes.
+- The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes.

 In other words, the CAP Theorem states that in the presence of a network partition, one has to choose between consistency and availability.
 Note that consistency as defined in the CAP Theorem is quite different from the consistency guaranteed in ACID database transactions.

 ## 6_ Tabular data

-Tabular data are __opposed to relational__ data, like SQL database.
+Tabular data are **opposed to relational** data, like SQL database.

-In tabular data, __everything is arranged in columns and rows__.
-Every row have the same number of column (except for missing value, which could be substituted by "N/A".
+In tabular data, **everything is arranged in columns and rows**.
+Every row have the same number of column (except for missing value, which could be substituted by "N/A").

-The __first line__ of tabular data is most of the time a __header__, describing the content of each column.
+The **first line** of tabular data is most of the time a **header**, describing the content of each column.

-The most used format of tabular data in data science is __CSV___.
+The most used format of tabular data in data science is **CSV**.
 Every column is surrounded by a character (a tabulation, a coma ..), delimiting this column from its two neighbours.

 ## 7_ Entropy

-Entropy is a __measure of uncertainty__.
+Entropy is a **measure of uncertainty**.
 High entropy means the data has high variance and thus contains a lot of information and/or noise.

-For instance, __a constant function where f(x) = 4 for all x has no entropy and is easily predictable__, has little information, has no noise and can be succinctly represented .
+For instance, **a constant function where f(x) = 4 for all x has no entropy and is easily predictable**, has little information, has no noise and can be succinctly represented .
 Similarly, f(x) = ~4 has some entropy while f(x) = random number is very high entropy due to noise.

 ## 8_ Data frames & series